davestearns/tutorials/src/ids.md

 This `BaseID` class is generic and can be used in any project.
 You can even package it into a reusable library if you wish.
 It uses a UUIDv7 for the unique ID portion, but encodes it to characters using base36 instead of base16 to keep the string form shorter.
 The base36 alphabet is just the characters 0-9 and a-z, so the IDs remain case-insensitive and URL-safe.

-To define your specific ID type, create classes that inherit from `BaseID` and set the class `PREFIX` variable to a unique string.
+To define your specific ID type, create classes that inherit from `BaseID` and set the class variable `PREFIX` to a unique string.
+The base class ensures that these prefix strings remain unique across all sub-classes.

 ```python
 class AccountID(BaseID):